 You can air fry the following:

-Deep fried foods are generally higher in fat than other cooking methods.
-They contribute significantly and are directly linked to obesity because they tend to be high in fat and calories.
-Air fried food can help with cutting back on unhealthy and unnecessary oils, promoting weight loss.
+Deep-fried foods are generally higher in fat than other cooking methods.
+They contribute significantly and can lead to obesity because they tend to be high in fat and calories.
+Air-fried food can help cut back on unhealthy and unnecessary oils, promoting weight loss.

 If you’re looking to trim your waistline down a few inches, air frying is the way to go.

-The heat circulating inside air fryers is more intense than standard ovens, so you can be sure that you’ll need less time to cook your favorite meals.
-You also don’t have to preheat your air fryer, unlike with traditional ovens, due to its rapid hot air circulation technology.
-You can basically make all of your favorite, oven-cooked meals using your air fryers, with less time and less clean-up.
+The heat circulating inside air fryers is more intense than in standard ovens.
+So you can be sure that you’ll need less time to cook your favorite meals.
+You also don’t have to preheat your air fryer, unlike traditional ovens, due to its rapid hot air circulation technology.
+You can make all of your favorite oven-cooked meals using your air fryers, with less time and less clean-up.

-Cooking with air-fryers are definitely hassle-free.
-You don’t have to bother yourself with cleaning up a lot of kitchen tools and utensils, not to mention all those heavy pots and pans that you will need with traditional cooking.
+Cooking with air-fryers is hassle-free.
+You don’t have to bother yourself with cleaning up many kitchen tools and utensils, not to mention all those heavy pots and pans that you will need with traditional cooking.
 All you have to do is stash food inside the slide-out drawer and leave it alone.
 Once the timer signals that you’re done, you can already enjoy your meal!
 No more messy splatterings of oils and sauces that, quite frankly, all of us can do without.

-All you’ll have to clean, really, is the slide out drawer, which is made from non-stick material (so you won’t find yourself scrubbing at those hardened food at the bottom of your pots and pans).
-Cleaning the drawer will take about five to ten minutes, tops, if you’re really thorough.
 Easy, breezy, hassle-free!
+All you’ll have to clean, really, is the slide-out drawer, which is made from non-stick material.
+So you don’t have to scribble the hardened food at the bottom of your pots and pans.
+Cleaning the drawer will take about five to ten minutes, tops if you’re really thorough.

-Unlike with traditional ovens, air fryers don’t heat up the whole house.
-This is especially great during the hotter months when you don’t want your whole house feeling like the inside of an — you guessed it — oven.
+Unlike traditional ovens, air fryers don’t heat up the whole house.
+This is especially great during the hotter months when you don’t want your whole house feeling like the inside of an oven.
 You can rest assured that the heat doesn’t disperse and will stay inside your air fryer.
 And that putrid scent of fried food that permeates the whole house whenever you fry food?
 You can forget about that as well with air fryers.

-Air fryers are definitely all the rage and for good reason, too.
-Although we agree that they are healthier than the traditional deep fried foods which are cooked in oil, it’s still best for your health to limit eating fried food in general.
+Air fryers are definitely all the rage, and for a good reason, too.
+Although we agree that they are healthier than the traditional deep-fried foods which are cooked in oil, it’s still best for your health to limit eating fried food in general.